 University of Missouri

-Despite a strong rally in corn prices, feeder cattle futures ended the week higher.
-The March feeder cattle contract ended the week at $172.37/cwt, up $1.27 for the week.
-April feeders closed at $173.65/cwt, up 60 cents from the previous Friday.
-The May feeder cattle contract gained 70 cents this week to end at $174.40.
+Feeder cattle futures were also higher for the week.
+The April feeder cattle contract ended the week at $179.50/cwt, up $1.80 for the week.
+May feeders closed at $180.07/cwt, up $1.57 from the previous Friday.

 [ AgEBB ] -